Upcoming and Ongoing Projects

 Bienvenidos!
 I'm Abigail (she/they), a multi-cultural director born in the heart of the Blue Ridge Mountains and currently based in the Bronx on the unceded lands of the Lenape people.
 Growing up in Appalachia and steeped in folk music, southern sun, myths, legends, stories, and histories of those mountains blended with the tales, recipes, superstitions, and songs my Abuelo would share as we prepared meals together, I am a storyteller by nature.

 I find immense joy in creating intersectional opportunities that push the field and form forward.
 My process is founded on deep textual exploration and physical work that brings new stories to life.
 Stories have the power to heal and challenge systems of oppression.
-Having trained as a Curandera and in studying herbalism and meditation, I have experienced how energy manifests in our bodies and minds and how that energy impacts the physical world around us, and how this energy cycles from the physical world to our bodies and minds.
-We are potent forces of change on this plant, and when we choose to use that power to create spaces of radical healing, we can collectively choose a better path forward.
-The goal of every project I take on is to heal by provoking discourse towards progress in centering our shared humanity.
+Having trained as a Curandera and in studying herbalism and meditation, I have experienced how energy manifests in our bodies and minds, how that energy impacts the physical world around us, and how this energy cycles from the physical world to our bodies and minds.
+We are potent forces of change on this planet, and when we choose to use that power to create spaces of radical healing, we can collectively choose a better path forward.
+The goal of every project I take on is to heal by provoking discourse toward progress in centering our shared humanity.

 I have a deep passion for working with writers & actors at the generative stage to create and craft new plays, musicals, and films.
 A dramaturg at heart, I dig deep with writers and makers to unlock the most profound truths and questions about these stories to build the world of our piece and have it fully realized.
 When we move into phases working with actors, physical work is vital, whether it be a reading or a fully-staged dance-dominant musical or film.
 Having trained as an actor in Lucid Body, Meisner, and Uta Hagen techniques, and as a dancer trained in ballet, tap, jazz, and modern, I find leading actors through physical exercises brings immense depth and intentionality to their roles and to the world of the play.